South Australians need affordable, reliable power that doesn’t endanger the climate

 The Greens know that the future is in renewables, not in dirty fossil fuels.
 With investment in new generation and in battery, solar thermal and pumped hydro storage, South Australia can be powered by 100% renewable energy and can help power the rest of the nation too.

-The Greens’ plan is clear and is the right direction for SA.
-We want 100% renewable energy by 2030.
+This is the right direction for SA.
 It is achievable, affordable and responsible.

 The Greens Energy Plan for SA includes: